Q3 2021 EPS Estimates for HCA Healthcare, Inc. Raised by Analyst (NYSE:HCA)

-HCA Healthcare (NYSE:HCA) last announced its quarterly earnings results on Monday, July 19th.
-The company reported $4.37 earnings per share for the quarter, beating the Zacks’ consensus estimate of $3.16 by $1.21.
+HCA Healthcare (NYSE:HCA) last posted its earnings results on Monday, July 19th.
+The company reported $4.37 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $3.16 by $1.21.
 HCA Healthcare had a net margin of 8.87% and a return on equity of 234.29%.
-The firm had revenue of $14.44 billion for the quarter, compared to analyst estimates of $13.61 billion.
-During the same quarter in the previous year, the firm posted $3.23 earnings per share.
-The business’s revenue was up 30.4% on a year-over-year basis.
+The firm had revenue of $14.44 billion during the quarter, compared to the consensus estimate of $13.61 billion.
+During the same quarter last year, the firm earned $3.23 EPS.
+The firm’s revenue for the quarter was up 30.4% on a year-over-year basis.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Thursday, September 16th will be paid a $0.48 dividend.
-This represents a $1.92 annualized dividend and a dividend yield of 0.78%.
-The ex-dividend date of this dividend is Wednesday, September 15th.
-HCA Healthcare’s dividend payout ratio is currently 16.54%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Thursday, September 16th will be issued a $0.48 dividend.
+This represents a $1.92 annualized dividend and a dividend yield of 0.77%.
+The ex-dividend date is Wednesday, September 15th.
+HCA Healthcare’s payout ratio is currently 16.54%.

-In other HCA Healthcare news, insider A Bruce Moore, Jr. sold 12,000 shares of the stock in a transaction that occurred on Monday, May 3rd.
-The shares were sold at an average price of $205.32, for a total transaction of $2,463,840.00.
-Following the completion of the sale, the insider now owns 102,381 shares of the company’s stock, valued at approximately $21,020,866.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Robert A. Waterman sold 147,534 shares of the stock in a transaction that occurred on Friday, April 30th.
-The stock was sold at an average price of $200.68, for a total value of $29,607,123.12.
-Following the transaction, the senior vice president now owns 270,090 shares in the company, valued at $54,201,661.20.
+In other HCA Healthcare news, SVP Kathryn A. Torres sold 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, July 21st.
+The stock was sold at an average price of $252.00, for a total transaction of $252,000.00.
+Following the completion of the sale, the senior vice president now directly owns 15,899 shares of the company’s stock, valued at approximately $4,006,548.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, SVP Deborah M. Reiner sold 3,432 shares of the company’s stock in a transaction that occurred on Tuesday, May 11th.
+The shares were sold at an average price of $208.33, for a total value of $714,988.56.
+Following the sale, the senior vice president now directly owns 6,576 shares of the company’s stock, valued at $1,369,978.08.
 The disclosure for this sale can be found here.
-Insiders sold 305,141 shares of company stock valued at $61,311,465 in the last ninety days.
-1.60% of the stock is currently owned by insiders.
+Insiders sold a total of 306,141 shares of company stock valued at $61,563,465 over the last three months.
+Company insiders own 1.60% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Seven Springs Wealth Group LLC bought a new position in shares of HCA Healthcare in the 1st quarter worth $28,000.
-Safeguard Investment Advisory Group LLC bought a new position in shares of HCA Healthcare in the 4th quarter worth $30,000.
-Fred Alger Management LLC bought a new position in shares of HCA Healthcare in the 1st quarter worth $47,000.
-Valley Brook Capital Group purchased a new stake in HCA Healthcare in the 4th quarter valued at $49,000.
-Finally, Childress Capital Advisors LLC purchased a new stake in HCA Healthcare in the 4th quarter valued at $61,000.
-Institutional investors own 68.68% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Seven Springs Wealth Group LLC purchased a new position in shares of HCA Healthcare during the 1st quarter worth approximately $28,000.
+Safeguard Investment Advisory Group LLC purchased a new position in shares of HCA Healthcare during the 4th quarter worth approximately $30,000.
+Fred Alger Management LLC purchased a new position in shares of HCA Healthcare during the 1st quarter worth approximately $47,000.
+Valley Brook Capital Group acquired a new stake in shares of HCA Healthcare in the 4th quarter worth approximately $49,000.
+Finally, Childress Capital Advisors LLC acquired a new stake in shares of HCA Healthcare in the 4th quarter worth approximately $61,000.
+68.68% of the stock is owned by institutional investors and hedge funds.

 HCA Healthcare, Inc, through its subsidiaries, operates as a health care services company in the United States.
 The company operates general, acute care hospitals that offer medical and surgical services, including inpatient care, intensive care, cardiac care, diagnostic, and emergency services; and outpatient services, such as outpatient surgery, laboratory, radiology, respiratory therapy, cardiology, and physical therapy.